-Things only got worse when Sarah’s church was bombed by a radical Islamic group when she was 18 years old.
+Things only got worse when a radical Islamic group bombed her church when she was 18 years old.
 After that, she and her Christian community had to be under tight security, always having their belongings checked by police when they entered the church.
 These things just added fire to the flame of Sarah’s feelings toward her Muslim neighbors.

 One day, Sarah met Christian workers who said they love Muslims and want to serve them.
 “But you’ve never had to live with them,” she argued.

 These workers invited Sarah to study the Bible and pray with them regularly.
 The more she studied God’s Word, the more she understood that those without Christ are lost and in need of a Savior, even Muslims.

 Soon enough, Sarah felt God call her not only to love Muslims but to share the love of Christ with them.
 She moved from her home to a neighboring city known for its strict Islamic laws.
 In the five years she served there, God taught her how to be salt and light to people she used to hate.